 BPD Citizens Park, 511 Lake Zurich Rd., Barrington | (847) 381-0687

 Your entire family can enjoy the closeness of snuggling together atop cozy hay bales as you wind along the trails of Citizens Park.
-When you return from your ride, we’ll have hot cocoa, cider, and s’ mores waiting to warm you up by the fireplace.
-Registration required for this event.
-Cost is $9-11.
+Registration required for this event, they are only doing private rentals this year.

 Robert Rolek Community Center | 814 Hart Rd., Round Lake | (847) 546-8558